jhpyle/docassemble/_docs/functions.md

   % endfor
 {% endhighlight %}

-If the current user has `admin` [privileges], the optional keyword argument `user_id` can be used to retrieve a list of sessions belonging to another user:
+If the current user has `admin` [privileges] or a custom privilege with the `access_sessions` [permission], the optional keyword argument `user_id` can be used to retrieve a list of sessions belonging to another user:

 {% highlight yaml %}
 question: Sessions John has started